Dr. Kathryn Denning

 For the last ten years, her work has been increasingly focused upon space.
 Her recent and current work with the NASA Astrobiology Institute and the SETI Institute includes co-leading projects on the evolution of intelligence on Earth (with Lori Marino), and astrobiology & society (with Margaret Race).
 She also studies Mars simulations, and current ideas about the human colonization of space, and the ethical issues emerging with multiple stakeholders in our solar system.
 Her SETI-related anthropological work focuses on scientists' ideas about what alien intelligences would be like, the ongoing debates about active transmission projects, and the potential social impact of a SETI detection.

 She has presented her work internationally, including at the Royal Society in London, ES:GC2 in Brussels, American Anthropological Association, several International Astronautical Congress meetings, Bioastronomy, AbSciCon, and Singularity University.
 Her published SETI-related research includes explorations of: scientists' conceptions of ETI, and how these are influenced by culture, history, and by the technology used in SETI; interstellar message construction; debates about ‘active SETI’; and, what civilizations on Earth tell us about the Drake factor "L" (a key variable in the Drake Equation).
-She is an active member of the International Academy of Astronautics SETI Permanent Study Committee and its Post-Detection task group, co-PI of the Astrobiology & Society Focus Group of the NASA Astrobiology Institute, and co-PI of the Intelligence in Astrobiology project of the NAI and the SETI Institute (affiliated with the NAI's Arizona State Astrobiology group).
-She greatly enjoyed research stints at the Mars Desert Research Station, where she was a member of Crew 78, and NRAO Green Bank, where she took the SIngle Dish Summer School in radioastronomy.
+She is an active member of the International Academy of Astronautics SETI Permanent Study Committee and its Post-Detection task group, co-Chair of the Astrobiology & Society Focus Group of the NASA Astrobiology Program, and co-PI of the NAI-funded Intelligence in Astrobiology project (affiliated with the NAI's Arizona State Astrobiology group and the SETI Institute).
+She greatly enjoyed being part of Crew 78 at the Mars Desert Research Station, and her several extended visits at NRAO Green Bank.
 On the interstellar front, she collaborates with Icarus Interstellar, the Tau Zero Foundation, and 100YSS.
-She is a Lincoln Scholar at the Lincoln Center for Applied Ethics, Arizona State University, where she is part of the Consortium for Applied Space Ethics.
-She also serves on the Board of Contact: Cultures of the Imagination and the editorial board of the Journal of the British Interplanetary Society.
+She has served on the Board of Contact: Cultures of the Imagination and the editorial advisory board of the Journal of the British Interplanetary Society.

 She is active in public outreach and has been involved in debates on topics ranging from commercial space development to BodyWorlds, and she sometimes heads off to investigate the undead, mythical beasts, and ancient apocalyptic ideas for television programs, in adventures which have included interviewing vampire slayers in Britain and Romania, scuba diving in Fiji with bull sharks, and sailing in France with someone whose boat had been attacked by a giant squid.
 She has not, however, met any aliens.